covalenthq/goldrush-decoder/README.md

         1. **Event Id**: A case-sensitive string concatenation of the `protocol name` with the `event name` by a `:`.
         2. **Chain Names**: An array of all the chains the defined decoding function will run for.
         3. **ABI**: The ABI of the contract on which the event exists.
-        4. **Decoding Function**: The actual decoding function, it has 3 arguments passed to it:
+        4. **Decoding Function**: The actual decoding function, it has 5 arguments passed to it:
             1. `log_event`: The raw log event that is being decoded.
             2. `tx`: The transaction object that generated this log.
             3. `chain_name`: Name of the chain to which the log belongs to.
             4. `covalent_client`: The covalent client created with your covalent API key.
+            5. `options`: Query parameters attached to the request for refining the response.
+These are of the following types
+                1. `raw_logs`: A `boolean` that attaches the raw log of the event along with the decoded response
+                2. `min_usd`: A minimum number value for a transaction to have to be decoded

     3.  `fallback`: Creates a fallback function for the specified event name.
 This function is not linked to any chain or contract.
 Its declaration is: